earthlab/tutorials/documentation/Google_Earth_Engine_Python_API.md

     ```
     python -c "import ee; ee.Initialize()"
     ```
     This will result in an error message due to the fact that Google still needs to verify your account with Earth Engine and it currently does not have the proper credentials.
-Therefore, run the below command.
+    Therefore, run:
     ```
     earthengine authenticate
     ```
-    This will open up your default web-browser (ensure that you're currently logged into your Google account) and provide you with a unique key to verify your account.
+    This will open your default web-browser (ensure that you're currently logged into your Google account) and provide you with a unique key to verify your account.
     Copy and paste the key into the terminal when prompted for the key.
 7. Run python so that you're utilizing the Python Command Line Interface (CLI) and run the following commands to ensure that the Earth Engine Python API is properly installed
     ```
     python